johan-socarras/EVE-NG-Networking-Labs/01-three-tier-enterprise-lan/README.md

 This lab simulates a three-tier enterprise LAN design using Core, Distribution, and Access layers in EVE-NG.

-The goal is to practice enterprise switching, VLAN segmentation, high availability, routing, ACLs, and basic infrastructure services based on a CCNA/CCNP-style practical exercise.
+The goal is to practice enterprise switching, VLAN segmentation, routing, ACLs, static inter-site connectivity, and secure device management through a CCNA/CCNP-style practical exercise.

 ## Topology